cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 ### Command
 A pattern used in the presentation layer to handle the incoming actions from the jsp pages together with the Front Controller servlet in a very flexible and generic way.
 Basically the imlementation of this pattern will remove the if-if else statements from the servlet.
 A command object will act as a controller object that initiates an action, for instance login, create customer, or delete order.

-### Service Controller
+### Controller
-A pattern used in the business layer to coordinate and control the application flow for an action such as login, create customer, or delete order.
+A pattern used in the business logic layer to coordinate and control the application flow for an action such as login, create customer, or delete order.